daticalamy/CS_SqlServer/README.md

 | AZURE_STORAGE_ACCOUNT | << Instructions on how to find >>

 ### Step 4: Setup the GitHub Variables
-1. Open the repository on GitHub.
+1. Open the new repository on GitHub.
 1. Go to **Settings** > **Secrets and variables** > **Actions**.
 1. Click on **Variables** tab.
 1. Click **New repository variable**.